-St Andrew's Southgate Primary School (CE) Marking Codes

-Code Meaning

-SP There is a spelling error on this line.

-Please correct the spelling error.

-DWT Discussed With Teacher.

-You have spoken to your teacher about a misunderstanding in your work.

-TS Teacher Support.

-Your teacher has supported you with this task.

-TAS Teaching Assistant Support.

-You have been supported by a teaching assistant in this task.

-Green Evidence of how you have met the learning objective and/or success criteria.

-Highlighting Well Done!

-Yellow You have made an error or have a misconception of the task.

-Highlighting Please use a red pen to correct your work.

-Presentation in Literacy Year 1 and 2
+Code Mea SP Ther Pleas DWT Discu eaning eere is a spelling error on this line. ease correct the spelling error. scussed With Teacher.
+SP Ther Pleas DWT Discu ere is a spelling error on this line. ease correct the spelling error.
+DWT Discu ease correct the spelling error.
+DWT Discu scussed With Teacher You SCASSCA VVILIT TCACHCI. u have spoken to your teacher about a misunderstanding in your work.
+TS Teac acher Support.
+Your our teacher has supported you with this task.
+TAS Teac aching Assistant Support.
+You u have been supported by a teaching assistant in this task. idence of how you have met the learning objective and/or success criteria.
+Highlighting Well ell Done!
+Yellow You u have made an error or have a misconception of the task.
+Highlighting Pleas ease use a red pen to correct your work.
+Prese and a .
+La peri to correct your from